What Do I Do if I Encounter a DUI Checkpoint?

 DUI Test Refusal

 If you do not consent to a breathalyzer test or urine sample the arresting officer will likely try to revoke your driver’s license for up to a year.
-A DUI defense attorney in Decatur GA from Andrew R. Lynch, P.C. may be able to get your charges reduced.
+A DUI defense attorney in Decatur GA from The Lynch Law Group may be able to get your charges reduced.

 Having a skilled attorney who can build a defense strategy specific to your circumstances is an important asset for someone who is facing jail time.
-As a respected and successful defense attorney, Andrew R. Lynch, P.C. has the necessary experience to protect your rights.
+As a respected and successful defense attorney, The Lynch Law Group has the necessary experience to protect your rights.
 If you have been charged with a DUI, contact a DUI defense attorney Decatur GA today at (404) 373-7735.